agileapes/jstrings/README.md

-jstrings
+JStrings
 ========

-A Java library designed to facilitate working complex magic with strings
+A Java library designed to facilitate working complex magic with strings.